 In February 2021, the FCC concluded Auction 107 for C-Band wireless spectrum.
-Verizon was the winning bidder on 3,511 licenses, consisting of contiguous C-Band spectrum bands ranging between 140 and 200 megahertz of C-Band spectrum in all 406 markets available in the auction.
 Verizon paid \$45.5 billion for the licenses it won, of which \$44.6 billion was paid in the first quarter of 2021.
 In accordance with the rules applicable to the auction, Verizon is required to make additional payments to acquire the licenses.
 The payments are for our allocable share of clearing costs incurred by, and incentive payments due to, the incumbent license holders associated with the auction, which are estimated to be \$7.7 billion.
-During 2021, we made payments of \$1.3 billion primarily related to accelerated clearing incentives.
-We expect to continue to make payments related to clearing cost and incentive payment obligations through 2024.
+During 2021, we made payments of \$1.3 billion primarily related to certain obligations for projected clearing costs.
+During 2022, we made additional payments of \$1.6 billion for obligations related to accelerated clearing incentives and clearing costs.
+We expect to continue to make payments related to clearing cost and incentive payment obligations through 2024, which we expect to be \$4.8 billion.
 These payments are dependent on the incumbent license holders accelerated clearing of the spectrum for Verizon's use and, therefore, the final timing and amounts could differ based on the incumbent holders' execution of their clearing process.
 In accordance with the FCC order, the clearing must be completed by December 2025.
-The carrying value of the wireless spectrum won in Auction 107 will consist of all payments required to participate and purchase licenses in the auction, including Verizon's allocable share of clearing costs incurred by, and incentive payments due to, the incumbent license holders associated with the auction that we are obligated to pay in order to acquire the licenses.
-Carrying value will also include capitalized interest to the extent qualifying activities have occurred.
-The licenses were received from the FCC in July 2021 and are included within Wireless licenses in our consolidated balance sheet.
+The carrying value of the wireless spectrum won in Auction 107 consists of all payments required to participate and purchase licenses in the auction, including Verizon's allocable share of clearing costs incurred by, and incentive payments due to, the incumbent license holders associated with the auction that we are obligated to pay in order to acquire the licenses, as well as capitalized interest to the extent qualifying activities have occurred.